 Het Zand;

-Het Zand is an area located near the village of Alphen consisting of rollin hills with forest and heather.
-At the apex, 33 metres above NAP( the Dutch reference to hight measured on land), the Germans built a watch-post.
-It was a wooden tower with a watch post on the top.
-From this position two soldiers would continually guard and observe the sky’s around their post with binoculars.
-From this observation post the guards were in direct connection with the airfield.
-With the arrival of Camp Bisam the observations became less, but nevertheless was this post manned op until the end of the war.
-The tower still remained in use after the war as a fire guard tower but was removed eventually.
-Het Zand is now a day’s turned in to a large recreation area.
+Het Zand was an area located near the village of Alphen which consisted of small rolling forested hills and heather.
+At the apex, 33 metres above NAP( the Dutch reference to height measured on land), the Germans built a wooden tower with a watchpost at the top.
+From this position two soldiers would continually guard and observe the skies around their position with binoculars.
+From their post the guards had a direct telephone connection with the airfield.
+With the arrival of Camp Bisam the watchpost became less important, but nevertheless the post was manned until the end of the war.
+After the war the tower remained in use for some time as a fire guardtower, but it was removed eventually.
+Today the area of Het Zand is a large a recreation area.

 Kampstraat;

-In the village of Rijen, in the wooded area between the railway line and the road of Tilburg to Breda the Germans began in 1941 with the construction of a 'Siedlung’ a kind of settlement.
-After the houses for this ‘Siedlung were finished they were mainly used by the women's section of the German air force, the so-called ‘Luftwaffen-helferinnen’.
-These women, often volunteers to fill in the shortage in personnel were used in air traffic control, in nursing and as secretaries.
-They also were used in searchlight control units, Luftwaffe listening posts as radio operators and even in anti aircraft units on FLAK batteries, the so called FLAK waffen-helferinnen.
+In the village of Rijen, in a wooded area between the railway line and the road from Tilburg to Breda in 1941 the Germans began with the construction of a 'Siedlung’, a kind of settlement.
+After the houses for this ‘Siedlung’ were finished they were mainly used by the women's section of the German Luftwaffe, the so-called ‘Luftwaffe-helferinnen’.
+These women, often volunteers to fill in the shortage in personnel, were appointed at the air traffic control, in nursing and as secretaries.
+They were also appointed in searchlight control units, Luftwaffe listening posts as radio operators, and even in anti-aircraft units on Flak batteries, the so called Flak waffe-helferinnen.
 Despite the fact that they did not belong to the armed forces they were committed to the military rules and discipline.
-The houses were usually reinforced buildings and in use as such.
-After the hasty German retread in 1944 many houses were destroyed by the Germans.
+The houses were usually reinforced buildings.
+After the hasty German retreat in 1944 many houses were destroyed by the Germans.
 A few houses are still there but the street called Kampstraat is now part of an ordinary neighbourhood.

 Fliegerhorst Gilze-Rijen, part III